-- (3) Master Thesis Proposal Examination Procedure and Report of Examination Results - a.
-A student must submit the request form for Master Thesis Proposal Examination to TGGS through the main advisor and Curriculum Chairman. - b.
+- (3) Master Thesis Proposal Examination Procedure and Report of Examination Results - b.
 After the examination, the advisor will report the result to the TGGS through the Curriculum Chairman and announce the result within one week from the examination date.

 The student who fails the first proposal examination must submit a request form for retaking of the Master Thesis Proposal Examination within the duration specified by the Master Thesis Proposal Examination Committee.